 - Refreshes the technological perspective

 The IT staff of a business is often so focused on defense – blocking security threats, as well as preventing bugs and other systemic breakdowns – that the offense never takes the field.
 If apps and innovation are transferred into cloud environments, the IT team can use that atmosphere to be proactive and score some points on your rivals.

-Cloud server hosting is just one of four services Atlantic.net offers – we also offer managed, dedicated and HIPAA compliant hosting solutions.
+Cloud server hosting is just one of many services Atlantic.net offers – we also offer managed, dedicated and PCI compliant hosting solutions.
 Contact us today for a consultation.

 By Kent Roberts; comic words by Kent Roberts and art by Leena Cruz.